Odhynn/Naerk/content/Places/Gaulgir.md

 > > | --- | --- |
 > > | Location | [[Sunshine]] |

-A superstructure of Dragonpact, erected with huge columns and arches was made thousands of years ago and also includes the palace and residence of dragon [[Nentha]] himself.
+A superstructure of Dragonpact, erected with huge columns and arches made thousands of years ago and also includes the palace and residence of dragon [[Nentha]] himself.
+They are used for many discussions and councils of creatures in good spirit.
+They host a huge museum and library and all visitors upon entering take an oath to coexist peacefully within the space with others.